TallyIDAHOLegislative Tracker

 Introduced

-Amends existing law to provide for the use of development impact fees for public school facilities.
+Amends existing law to provide for the unique design elements of radio amateur license plates.

 Introduced